redyyu/raven-craft/README.md

 AnimationSet SOMETHINE_Idle {...}
 ```

-for .fbx, seems the animationSet name is set by Track's name, in `Nolinear Animation` Panel (which is switch by little button top left of current panel)
+for .fbx, seems the animationSet name is set by `Action Strip` name (the one one the timeline of `NLATracks`),
+in `Nolinear Animation` Panel (which is switch by little button top left of current panel)
-in the timeline of NLATracks, right click and rename it. if no NLATrack exsit, try select the animate action you want than click on the menu `Add -> Add Tracks`.
+in the timeline of NLATracks, right click and rename it.
+if no NLATrack exsit, try select the animate action you want than click on the menu `Add -> Add Tracks`.

 when export set the transform to `-Z forward / Y up` and armature primary bone `X aixs`, secondary bone `Y aixs`.
 sometime the exported model is messup, try reverse the those options, might be problem may solved.